ObjectManagementGroup/mdsa-omg-spec/README.md

 Typing `make` is all that is needed to kick off the process, whether you are generating LaTeX from a model, or have hand edited the files.

+- The required tools in `mdsa-tools` will be automatically installed using `pip` if need be.

-A `build/` directory will be created if has not already, and all required files from `mdsa_omg_core`, `GeneratedFiles/`, and `Images/` will be copied to that directory for processing. `pdflatex` is then executed within that directory to create the PDF, which is then copied back to the top level and renamed according to your specification metadata: ACRONYM_VERSION.pdf
+- A `build/` directory will be created if has not already, and all required files from `mdsa_omg_core`, `GeneratedFiles/`, and `Images/` will be copied to that directory for processing.

+- `pdflatex` is then executed within that directory to create the PDF, which is then copied back to the top level and renamed according to your specification metadata: ACRONYM_VERSION.pdf

-That's it. `build/` can be deleted at any time, or, in the case of curiousity or debugging, you can dive into it to track down problems or questions.
+That's it. `build/` can be deleted at any time using `make clean`, or, in the case of curiousity or debugging, you can dive into it to track down problems or questions.

 The Make targets include:

-- `spec`: the default target.
+- `spec`: The default target.
 Copies necessary files to `build/` and creates the PDF.
 - `gen`: Re-generates content from a modeling tool into `GeneratedContent/`.
 Performed if needed as part of `spec`.
 - `clean`: Deletes `build/` and the resulting PDF.
-At this time it leavew `GeneratedContent/` alone.
+At this time it leaves `GeneratedContent/` alone.
+- `debug`: Runs `spec` but shows all output from `latexmk` to allow for debugging of any issues during the build.

 When you first run `make` in a fresh repository you will get a valid shell of an OMG specification document.
 All formatting, boilerplate, etc, is prepared for you.
 (Not only should you not have to worry about these things, you cannot alter these things without significant work.
 Any necessary changes should be coordinated with OMG editorial staff at editor@omg.org.)